Jury trial scheduled for Bentonville man charged in police officer’s murder

 Benton County Circuit Judge Robin Green, during a hearing held Monday, scheduled Andazola's jury trial to begin Jan.
 9.

 Cash, 23, of Pine Bluff is charged with capital murder, escape, fleeing, two counts of aggravated assault, leaving the scene of a personal injury accident, criminal mischief, obstructing governmental operations and reckless driving.
-She pleaded innocent to the charges.
-Prosecutors are seeking the death penalty against her.
+She pleaded not guilty to the charges.
+Prosecutors are seeking the death penalty in her case.

 The two officers parked on both ends of the Jeep, which was parked at the gas pumps, and attempted to speak with Cash and Andazola, according to the affidavit.
 Cash rammed one of the Pea Ridge police vehicles, then drove over Apple -- dragging him about 149 feet -- and fled west on Slack Street, according to court documents.